×

 Manaia

-Travelling north along the Coastal Highway will eventually bring you to Manaia, on the way, showcasing you uninterrupted views of the Firth of Thames.
-Manaia, named after the mythological Maori creature with the head of a bird and the tail of a fish, is a little-known town right on the coast.
-This is a stop for the nature lovers out there.
+Travelling north along the Coastal Highway will eventually bring you to Manaia, showcasing uninterrupted views of the Firth of Thames.
+Manaia, named after the mythological Māori creature with the head of a bird and the tail of a fish, is a little-known town right on the coast.
+This is a stop for nature lovers out there.
 While access to the Manaia Scientific Reserve is restricted, you can visit the Kauri Grove, home to hundreds of ancient trees.

 *Make sure you clean your gear going in, and coming out, to prevent the spread of fungal diseases*